Enhertu (Trastuzumab Deruxtecan) Treatment of HER2+ Breast Cancer

 The results of the initial breast cancer trial reported that an objective response rate of 60% and a disease control rate of 94% was attained at the recommended expansion dose of of DS-8201.(4) An average 20.7 months median duration of response in HER2-positive metastatic breast cancer patients previously treated with trastuzumab emtansine was reported.
 Patients enrolled in this part of the trial had a median of seven prior lines of treatment, including trastuzumab and trastuzumab emtansine, and in 86% of cases, pertuzumab.

+With a median duration of follow-up of 20.5 months, patients treated with Enhertu achieved an objective response rate of 61.4% and a median duration of response of 21 months.
+The median progression-free survival was 19.4 months.
 The most common reported side effects include nausea, decreased appetite, vomiting, hair loss, fatigue, anemia, diarrhea and constipation.
 Cases of drug-related interstitial lung disease (ILD) and pneumonitis were also reported.
 According to the study authors “ILD was observed in 25 patients including 4 advanced cases resulting in ILD-related deaths.
 Because of this potential toxicity, close monitoring for signs and symptoms of ILD is recommended for early detection.
 If ILD is suspected, evaluations should include high-resolution CT, pulmonologist consultation, pulmonary function tests, and other tests.
 Although data on treatment for T-DXd-induced ILD are limited, if diagnosed, interruption of treatment and prompt intervention with glucocorticoids is recommended.”

 Breakthrough Therapy designation is designed to expedite the development and review of medicines that may demonstrate substantial benefit over currently available treatments in order to ensure that patients with serious diseases have access to new treatments as soon as possible.
 Currently, there is no FDA-approved therapy for patients with HER2-positive metastatic breast cancer with disease progression following treatment with other HER2-targeting agents Herceptin, Perjeta and T-DM1.